 Coupling is the indication of the relationships between modules.

-Cohesion shows the module’s
+Cohesion shows the module’s relative functional strength.

 Coupling shows the relative independence among the modules.